algosup/2023-2024-project-5-flutter-team-5/documents/Specification/FunctionalSpecification.md

 ## 1. Introduction

 ### 1.1 Purpose
-Adopte 1 candidat is an application that allows companies to recruit candidates for their job offers requested by the client We are evolution.
-The application is based on the principle of the dating application Tinder.
-The company can create a job offer and the candidates can apply for the job offer.
-The company can then accept or refuse the candidate.
-The candidate has anonymous profile and can also accept or refuse the job offer.
-If both the company and the candidate accept each other, they can chat together.
-The application is available on Android and Windows.
+**Adopte 1 Candidat** is an application designed to help companies recruit candidates for their job openings.
+Inspired by the dating app Tinder, it allows companies to create job listings and candidates to apply for them.
+The company can then accept or reject applicants, who have anonymous profiles.
+Similarly, candidates can accept or reject job offers.
+If both the company and the candidate accept each other, they can start a conversation.
+The application is available on Android and Windows platforms.

 ### 1.2 Goals

--  2 type of users: company and candidate
+- Two type of users: company and candidate
 - Candidates have an anonymous profile
 - Each user can Like, Pass or Cancel other users
-- If their have match, they can chat together, company alway send the first message
+- If their have a match, they can chat together, the company alway send the first message

 - Available on Android and Windows
-- Set area of job offer
+- Only display job offer in a radius around you
 - Candidates share their hard skills and soft skills.
 - Companies share their job offer, salary, schedule and perks